mohitk30/1year2021cse/README.md

 # 1year2021cse
-here i provide all codes of labs
+here i provide all codes of labs from lab 7 onwards

 all sourse code of all lab are here